gardener/gardener-extension-provider-aws/docs/operations/operations.md

 - `.spec.provider.workers[].dataVolumes[].type` (only the affected worker pool)
 - `.spec.provider.workers[].dataVolumes[].encrypted` (only the affected worker pool)

-For now, if the feature gate _is_ enabled, also the complete provider config is used.
+For now, if the feature gate `NewWorkerPoolHash` _is_ enabled, the same fields are used.
-This behavior will change once MCM supports in-place volume updates.
+This behavior might change once MCM supports in-place volume updates.